-- Debtors who have ceased to make use of municipal services and still have an outstanding amount owing to the municipality, are classified as inactive debtors; - Immediate steps shall be taken to recover outstanding amounts to ensure that debt does not become irrecoverable; - Upon discontinuation of service, the deposit held shall be appropriated to off-set outstanding amounts owing and if insufficient to cover debt, a letter of demand shall be written to the debtor demanding payment within 14 days for the balance owing; - If no payment is received within the 14-day period, legal action shall be instituted.
+- Debtors who have ceased to make use of municipal services and still have an outstanding amount owing to the municipality, are classified as inactive debtors; - Immediate steps shall be taken to recover outstanding amounts to ensure that debt does not become irrecoverable; - Upon discontinuation of service, the deposit held shall be appropriated to off-set outstanding amounts owing and if insufficient to cover debt, a letter of demand shall be written to the debtor demanding payment within 14 days for the balance owing; - o If no payment is received within the 14-day period, legal action shall be instituted.

 The municipality will exercise its rights, in terms of the Credit Control Policy, to disconnect supply (e.g. electricity) or restrict services (e.g. water), in cases of debtors who fail to respond to the reminders forwarded to them.
 This paragraph must be read in conjunction with the Credit Control and Debt Management Policy.
+Nothing stops the municipality in disconnecting / restricting services (i.e. water and electricity) when the accountholder fails to pay for other services such as rates, refuse charges, sewerage charges, etc.